Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

 ### Tech Picks
 - [Foolish Exile](../cards/spells/Foolish%20Exile.md) can banish a [Lv3 Tuner](#Level-3-Tuners) to trigger their effect and easily search a card, while also sending them into circulyzacion.
 - [Foolish Burial Trade](../cards/spells/Foolish%20Burial%20Trade.md) works nicely too, recovering banished Extra Deck Monsters and recycling Spell/Traps.
-- [Final Vanquish](../cards/spells/Final%20Vanquish.md) works well, since the archetype utilises every Summoning tecnique except Fusion.
+- [Final Vanquish](../cards/spells/Final%20Vanquish.md) works well, since the archetype utilises every Summoning technique except Fusion.
   - The banished Monster can then be retrieved by [Axis](#Level-3-non-Tuners) if needed.
 - [Awakening the Drakon](../cards/traps/Awakening%20the%20Drakon.md) can be highly effective at dropping a surprise [Angle Link Monster](#Link-Monsters) on the opponent.